MatthiasInACube/MatthiasInACube/README.md

-- 👋 Hi, I’m @MatthiasInACube
+- 👋 Hi, I’m @MatthiasInACube // Matthias
-- 👀 I’m interested in Data, Logic & GameDevOps
+- 💞️ I’m interested in Game Design and of course many other things in life
-- 🌱 I’m currently learning everything from scratch
+- 🌱 I’m currently entering in a new phase - away from a succuessfull software start-up to self-employment and building up a new team in a new sector
-- 💞️ I’m looking to collaborate on GameDevOps on Unity
+- ?!
+I’m looking to collaborate on game development in Unity
+- 👀 I'm search for someone sharing my passion and implement a hole game concept from the beginning.
+Are you interested?
+Look at my job description I will publish soon...
 - 📫 How to reach me - my e-mail: matthias.pauli@bluewin.ch